 Create class roles and responsibilities that emphasizes individual strengths, areas to improve, and personal and group goals.
 For example, students might be assigned the roles of taking attendance, arranging chairs, or displaying student work.
-These roles and responsibilities might also be tied to community events.
-For example, if freshmen coming into the school are having trouble adjusting or experiencing bullying, a buddy system with students in the class might be organized.

-Establish clear norms and consequences so that students can see the impact of their own actions and behaviors on outcomes (e.g., create group academic projects-such as book reports-and help students develop appropriate strategies for providing feedback to each other if someone is not pulling their weight on the team).
+Establish clear norms and consequences so students can see the impact of their own actions and behaviors on outcomes (e.g., create group academic projects such as a group report and help students develop appropriate strategies for providing feedback to each other if someone is not pulling his/her weight on the team).